Movement For!: 2021 Latvian municipal elections

 In November 2020 "Movement For!" announced that in the 2021 Latvian municipal elections, will start with own lists, its identity and program, but there is possibility that in some of the municipalities "Movement For!" will start with a joint list with the parties Latvian Development and Growth.

-Currently, "Movement For!" has 12 territorial divisions - Ādaži, Cēsis, Jelgava, Jūrmala, Kuldīga, Liepāja, Mārupe, Ogre, Tukums, Rīga, Valmiera and United Kingdom.
-Formerly party had division in Ropaži too.
+At the time "Movement For!" reported to have 12 territorial chapters - Ādaži, Cēsis, Jelgava, Jūrmala, Kuldīga, Liepāja, Mārupe, Ogre, Tukums, Rīga, Valmiera and the United Kingdom.
+Formerly party had a chapter in Ropaži too.

 2022 parliamentary elections, aftermath

 After disappointing results from the 2022 parliamentary election, in which the alliance lost all of its seats, the alliance was technically dissolved, though it remains registered to maintain state funding under the legal name of PLI (an abbreviation of the initials of the names of the former constituent parties).

-For the 2024 European parliament elections – the first where the party would run independently from alliances – the party list is headed by Ukrainian-Belgian political activist and Renew Europe organizer Ivanna Volochiy.
+For the 2024 European parliament elections – the first where the party would run independently from alliances – the party list was headed by Ukrainian-Belgian political activist and Renew Europe organizer Ivanna Volochiy.
+The list came in last place, receiving 0.32% of the vote.

+In the 2025 Latvian municipal elections, the party fielded candidates in its list or within joint lists with other parties in the state cities of Riga, Jelgava, Ventspils and Liepāja, as well as in Rēzekne Municipality, Ogre Municipality and Cēsis Municipality.
+In all of the cases except Liepāja, party candidates were elected to the municipal councils.
+Movement For! member and attorney Mārtiņš Daģis was subsequently elected as the Mayor of Jelgava, leading a multi-party coalition.

+2026 parliamentary elections

+In the lead-up to the elections for the 15th Saeima, Movement For! began talks for creating a coalition of various pro-European parties for the parliamentary election.
+In June 2026, it was announced that Movement For!, along with the regional parties We - For Talsi and Municipality and Together for Liepāja (Kopā Liepājai) will field candidates in the electoral list of The Progressives.